informagi/REBL/README.md

 # link-jsonl-collection
-Multitreaded entity linking of a JSON lines collection
+Batch entity linking of a JSON lines collection